MrDajman/MySportData/README.md

 - Storing activities in the database
 - **Interactive map with all the activities**
 - **Interactive map with color trail for the speed of an activity**
+- Progress bar for retrieving the activities

 ## To Do
+- Manage the exceptions (invalid tokens; api small limit; api big limit?)
-- Refreshing tokens when
+- Stop thread when leaving the website
-- Last complete update
+- Last complete update (User table variable)

-- Extra functionality (single activity map)
+## Ideas for future development
 - Snap activity tracks to the roads

-## Done
-- Authorizing Strava via website

 ## Resources
 - Strava API